bitwalker/conform/README.md

 There are additional options for these tasks, use `mix help <task>` to view their documentation.

+## Usage with ExRM

+You'll need to use the [conform_exrm plugin](https://github.com/bitwalker/conform_exrm).
+See it's README to get started.

 ## Conf files and Schema files

 The conform .conf file looks something like the following: